The Block Northway: Northway Shopping Center/Northway Mall

-Shoppes at Northway
+The Shoppes at Northway

 In 1995, the mall was renovated by McNeil Real Estate of Dallas, Texas, which owned the center at the time.
 It was then sold to the Archon Group (also of Dallas), who put the mall up for sale again in 2000.
 At the time, the mall was at 94% occupancy.
 When occupancy declined, plans were announced to convert the mall's enclosed upper level to a strip center.
 Under the plan, the mall was renamed to The Shoppes at Northway, which took place in 2005.
 This construction eliminated the discount movie theater.
 In 2007, new tenants were announced for the Shoppes at Northway, including a shoe store and a family play center.
 Value City and Old Navy closed in 2008, while the family play center (the Kid Company, which replaced the food court) existed only briefly.

 Borders closed its store at Northway in 2011 in response to the company's liquidation.
 Dick's Sporting Goods closed its Shoppes at Northway location on April 8, 2014 as a result of the store's relocation to McCandless Crossing.

 As of October 2014, much of the upper level was empty, consisting only of Marshall's and Shoe Carnival.
 The lower level was in a similarly depressed state, with PetSmart, Northway Shoe and Repair, a music performance instruction school and a hair salon.
 A number of spaces, such as the former Party City, Ritz Camera and Csonka Optical storefronts, remained vacant.

 Mamma Lucia's, an Italian restaurant located in the mall since 1974, announced their intentions to close effective December 31, 2014.
 Repurposed, a second-hand merchandise store, also announced their intention not to renew their lease, which expired in late 2014.